CatevoAdmin/dealt-privacy/privacy-policy.md

 ## Contact

-If you have questions about this privacy policy, contact us at [your email].
+If you have questions about this privacy policy, contact us at dealt@medialands.com.